MGardner02/file2json-stream/README.md

 Each field component is made up of the following attributes:

-- `value`: Default field will be named FIELD\_[order || index] if value is undefined or not a string
+- `value`: Default field will be named FIELD\_[order || index] if value is undefined or not a string.

-- `width`: Width of this column
+- `width`: Width of this column.

-- `regex` (optional): Field will only be considered valid if a regex is defined and it matches against the parsed field
+- `regex` (optional): Field will only be considered valid if a regex is defined and it matches against the parsed field.

-- `order` (optional): Defines the order of the fields as they appear in the text file; should be consistently defined for all fields or none of them, otherwise unpredictable results may occur
+- `order` (optional): Defines the order of the fields as they appear in the text file; should be consistently defined for all fields or none of them, otherwise unpredictable results may occur.

-- `scale` (optional): Field will be scaled by a factor of 10, unless scale < 1 or left undefined; especially useful for flat files with no floating point specification to define the number of 0s in a field which are decimal places
+- `scale` (optional): Field will be scaled by a factor of 10, unless scale < 1 or left undefined; especially useful for flat files with no floating point specification to define the number of 0s in a field which are decimal places.

 ### Stream Events